Ph.D., Chemical Engineering, Stanford University, 2006

 Ford Foundation Fellowship

-Marcus Worsley has 11 patents (7 pending, 4 awarded) and 47 articles in refereed journals.
+Marcus Worsley has over 20 patents and 100 articles in refereed journals.

 C. Zhu, T. Y.-J. Han, E. B Duoss, A. Golobic, J. D. Kuntz, C. M. Spadaccini, and M. A. Worsley, “Highly Compressible 3D Periodic Graphene Aerogel Microlattices,” Nature Commun., DOI: 10.1038/ncomms7962, 2015.
 (Highlighted in C&EN.)